linuka419/nuketown/README.md

 Introduction

-/I started my university education at RMIT, where i entered the IT field
+I started my university education at RMIT, where i entered the IT field